 A project management ticketing system allows project managers to break tasks down into sprints, clearly delineate tasks for software engineering or other business divisions and track the progress of a project, deadlines and what work is outstanding to help manage client expectations, needs and features and bug fixes.

 Some of the basics of a good project management ticketing system include:

 - Ability to track sprints or other planning and scheduling features.

 - Reporting for individual teams and broader scopes.

 Third-party integrations that can map ticket progress with other reporting systems, code or content management systems.

 At its core, the goal of a project management and ticketing system is to break apart projects into smaller, coherent tasks, assign them to individual team members for completion and track that task as it relates to a larger project (often called a sprint, feature or plan).
-Most systems can track the time spent by an individual on a task, plus the total time by a team for the larger feature, allowing budgeting and time tracking aspects to the software as well.
+Most systems can track the time spent by an individual on a task, plus the total time spent by a team for the larger feature, allowing budgeting and time tracking aspects of the software as well.